Lake Tahoe Wolf

 system.
 Never give hot food or refrigerated cold food.
 Tepid is natural.
 Hot food damages the stomach and intestines and can cause irritation and cancer.
 Always provide plenty of fresh drinking water day and night.
 Do not heat food in plastic dishes as toxic chemicals called dioxins are formed.
 It's best to avoid plastic dishes altogether, even for water, as the dioxins leach out into the water.

-The following recipe is for puppies who were nursed by their dam until at least 4 weeks of age: 8 a.m. - Fluid meal of raw cow or goat milk [found in some health food stores], not dried or canned or long-life milk [Homogenized/pastuerized] if possible.
-Strengthen this with honey, a little cooked oatmeal oatmeal and cabbage water.*
+The following recipe is for puppies who were nursed by their dam until at least 4 weeks of age: 8 a.m. - Fluid meal of RAW cow or goat milk [found in some health food stores], NOT dried or canned or long-life milk [Homogenized/pastuerized] if possible.
+Strengthen this with honey, a little cooked oatmeal and cabbage water.*